The Troubles in Ulster (1920–1922): Sectarian strife

+Troubles

+Derry 1920

-Sectarian strife began in Derry in April 1920 when an hour-long violent confrontation between Protestants and Catholics erupted at the corner of Long Tower Street, as republican prisoners were being transported to Bishop Street gaol.
-On the 18th, shots were fired into the Bogside and as Catholics rioted in the city centre, the RIC carried out a bayonet charge.
-On 14 May more trouble ensued as the RIC and IRA engaged in a four-hour gun battle, which resulted in the shooting dead of the local chief of the RIC Special Branch.
-In response, loyalists reformed the UVF in the city and mounted roadblocks, where Catholics crossing Carlisle Bridge were mistreated, resulting in one who had returned injured from the war being killed.
+Sectarian strife began in Derry in April 1920 when an hour-long violent confrontation between Protestants and Catholics erupted on Long Tower Street, as republican prisoners were being transported to Bishop Street gaol.
+On the 18th of April, shots were fired into the Bogside as Catholics rioted in the city center, the RIC carried out a bayonet charge.
+On 14 May more trouble ensued as the RIC and IRA engaged in a four-hour gun battle, which resulted in the shooting death of the local chief of the RIC Special Branch.
+In response, loyalists reformed the UVF in the city and mounted roadblocks, Catholics crossing Carlisle Bridge were mistreated, resulting in one who had returned injured from the war being killed.
 On 13 June, the UVF attacked Catholics at Prehen Wood, which sparked intense rioting in the city, where Long Tower Street and Bishop Street met.

-The violence that broke out in the city on 18 June continued for a week.
+The violence that broke out in Derry continued for a week in June 1920.
 At least nineteen people were killed or fatally wounded during this time: 14 Catholics and five Protestants.
 On 18 June, rioting had spread into the mainly-Protestant Waterside area of the city, where Catholic homes were burnt.
 The UVF, with the aid of ex-servicemen, seized control of the Guildhall and Diamond, whilst also repulsing an IRA counter-attack.
 Protestants living in the mainly-Catholic Bogside would be burnt out of their houses by the IRA, with two shot dead.
 Loyalists fired from the Fountain neighborhood into adjoining Catholic streets.
 The IRA, armed with rifles and machine-guns, occupied St Columb's College, which became the scene of intense gunfire.
+In response to the serious situation in Derry the General Headquarters (GHQ) of the IRA sent two of its leading Officers in support: Peadar Clancy and Dick McKee.

 Eventually, on 23 June 1920, 1,500 British troops arrived in Derry to restore order, martial law was declared in the city, and a destroyer was anchored on the Foyle overlooking the Guildhall.
-The presence of the army did little to stifle the violence as riots, shootings, and assassinations continued.
+The presence of the military did little to stifle the violence as riots, shootings, and assassinations continued.
 Six people (four Catholics, two Protestants) were killed in the last week of June, after the army's deployment.
 According to some sources, six Catholics were killed in the Bogside by heavy machine gun fire from soldiers.
-By the end of the trouble forty people had been killed.
+By the end of this period of trouble forty people had been killed.